ml-mipt/ml-mipt.github.io/index.md

 # Machine Learning course at MIPT

-This course aims to introduce students to contemporary state of Machine Learinig and Artificial Intelligence.
+This course aims to introduce students to contemporary state of Machine Learning and Artificial Intelligence.
-It is designed to take one year (two terms at MIPT) - approximatly 2 * 15 lectures and seminars.
+It is designed to take one year (two terms at MIPT) - approximately 2 * 15 lectures and seminars.

 ## Video lectures: